boto/boto3/docs/source/guide/credentials.rst

     sso_account_id = 123456789011
     sso_role_name = readOnly

-* ``sso_start_url`` - The URL that points to the organization's AWS SSO user portal.
+* ``sso_start_url`` - The URL that points to the organization's IAM Identity Center user portal.
-* ``sso_region`` - The AWS Region that contains the AWS SSO portal host.
-This is separate from, and can be a different region than the default CLI region parameter.
+* ``sso_region`` - The AWS Region that contains the IAM Identity Center portal host.
+This is separate from the default AWS CLI Region parameter, and can also be a different Region.
 * ``sso_account_id`` - The AWS account ID that contains the IAM role that you want to use with this profile.
 * ``sso_role_name`` - The name of the IAM role that defines the user's permissions when using this profile.